 Major supply chain disruptions can no longer be considered rare events.
-Global shocks such as the US-China trade war, the COVID-19 pandemic and, most recently, Russia's invasion of Ukraine, continue to ripple across the world's supply networks.
-Organizations must adapt to these new realities - and many already are.

-Enthusiasm for globalization - built on a plentiful supply of cheap labor - has waned in many parts of the world.
-It should be no surprise that almost two-thirds (63%) of respondents say their organizations plan to make "wholesale changes" to their supply chain footprints.
+Global shocks such as the US-China trade war, COVID-19 and Russia's invasion of Ukraine continue to ripple across the world's supply networks.
+Organizations must adapt to these new realties - and many already are.
+Enthusiasm for globalization - built on a plentiful supply of cheap labor and low-cost shipping - has waned in many parts of the world.
+Almost two-thirds (64%) of respondents say their organizations plan to make "wholesale changes" to their supply chain footprints.
 Another third (34%) expect to make "small changes".

-The drivers for these changes will vary, depending on where customers are located, the company's growth strategy, what it buys from suppliers or the services it delivers.
+The drivers for these changes vary depending on customer location, company growth strategies, supplier sourcing needs, and the products and services the company delivers.
 But the common message is clear: "business as usual" is no longer an option.

 Q: To what extent does your organization have plans to redesign your supply chain footprint?
-(Not showing all answer options) n=300
+(Not showing all answer options) n=1,500

-Over 4 in 5 executives agree their supply bases are too concentrated in certain geographic locations
+Nearly 9 in 10 executives agree their supply bases are too concentrated in certain geographic locations

 Q: To what extent do you agree with the following statement?
-"My organization has too many suppliers concentrated in one area of the world and this is of concern to us"; n=300
+"My organization has too many suppliers concentrated in one area of the world and this is of concern to us"; n=1,500